Makoto Hasebe, Yasuhiko Okudera and Shinji Kagawa are three of the greatest Japanese players to have graced the Bundesliga stage. - © Getty Images

 Shinji Kagawa followed Hasebe by getting his hands on the Meisterschale - on two occasions. - 2012 Getty Images

-Possibly one of the most famous – if not the greatest – Japanese players of his generation, Shinji Kagawa’s two stints with Borussia Dortmund have seen him register 148 appearances, 41 goals and 37 assists, as well as pick up two Bundesliga titles and a brace of DFB Cups.
+Possibly one of the most famous – if not the greatest – Japanese players of his generation, Shinji Kagawa’s two stints with Borussia Dortmund saw him register 216 appearances, 50 goals and 55 assists, as well as pick up two Bundesliga titles and a brace of DFB Cups.
 Few would have predicted such success when he arrived as a 21-year-old recruit – the fourth and final signing then coach Jürgen Klopp made in the 2010 close season.
 He was certainly anything but an afterthought though, having caught the eye with 27 goals for Cerezo Osaka in the previous J-League campaign.

 He underlined his eye for goal with eight goals in 18 games before injury curtailed his first season, and he added a further 13 in his second season.
 Two of them came in Dortmund's DFB Cup final win over Bayern Munich to complete a domestic double, and tempted Manchester United into making an offer BVB could not refuse.
 His absence from the Bundesliga was not long, though, and he returned to what was a happy hunting ground just two years later.
 "BVB is like a family.
 I am proud that they did not forget me and that I can belong to it once more," he said.

 In his second spell, he cemented his status as one of the finest ever Japanese imports, becoming the most prolific goalscorer from the land of the rising sun in the Bundesliga – including plenty of memorable strikes.
-While the sun may soon be setting on his own career, he will be remembered as "one of Dortmund's most worthy players" in the words of the Westphalian club's director of sport Michael Zorc.
+Kagawa will be remembered as "one of Dortmund's most worthy players," in the words of the Westphalian club's former director of sport, Michael Zorc.